How to Get Rid of Grasshoppers & Locusts Fast with Natural Home Remedies

 5. Raise Your Own Chickens or Guinea Fowls

-This obviously won’t work for everybody but raising chickens and guinea fowls is one of the most effective options for controlling common garden pests like grasshoppers.
+This won’t be realistic for everybody but raising chickens and guinea fowls is one of the most effective options for controlling common garden pests like grasshoppers.
 These insects make a good meal for the birds because they are protein-dense.